8 minutes read See on map

 Byzantine Roots and Medieval Flowering

 Cyprus became a center for religious music composition during the Byzantine period.
-The island’s geographic position between Constantinople and the Holy Land made it a natural meeting point for musical traditions from both regions.
+The island’s geographic position between Constantinople and the historical Land made it a natural meeting point for musical traditions from both regions.

 commons-wikimedia-org